RUN BETTER WITH OUR NEWSLETTER

 Be sensible and don’t do too much.
 If you feel any pain, stop!
 Little and often is always best.

 I hope this has helped give you some ideas of how you can take care of your feet.
+Keep your toes happy and you will have a happier running experience!

-These are exercises that we've found very useful and want to share with our customers.
+These are tips that we've found very useful and want to share with our customers.
 But we're not certified instructors.
 Always consult your specialist before beginning any exercise programme.
 This general information is not intended to diagnose any medical condition or to replace your healthcare professional.
 Consult with your healthcare professional to design an appropriate exercise prescription.
 If you experience any pain or difficulty with these exercises, stop and consult your healthcare provider.